 A recent study by UK divorce law firm Slater & Gordon asked two thousand people how they felt in their marriage.
 The good news is that most married people consider themselves either happily or very happily married.
 About 20% though, which is one out of every five couples, ranked themselves as unhappily married.
 That’s sad.
 Yet many of these unhappy spouses do not want their potential reasons for divorce to cause them to go their separate ways.
 Something—be it fears, guilt or loveho—holds them together, or at least holds them back from separating.
-That’s fascinating.
+If you are in one of these marriages, can you fake your way to a happier marriage?

 1. Not enough courage to leave.